-At Karolinska Institutet, most donated bodies are used in anatomy lessons for medical students and, to a lesser extent, for prospective dentists, physiotherapists and, in rare cases, other healthcare professionals.
-For many students, anatomy courses early in their studies are also their first encounter with a deceased person, something that links to discussion, reflection and targeted teaching regarding medical ethics and professionalism.
+At KI, most donated bodies are used in anatomy education for medical students and, to a somewhat lesser extent, for prospective dentists, physiotherapists and in some cases for other health professions.
+For many students, the anatomy courses at an early level of education are also their first encounter with a deceased person, which is linked to discussion, reflection and targeted educational moments on the ethics and professionalism of medical activities.

-Another important area of use is in anatomical training and advancement for specialists at advanced level, especially for surgeons.
-In Sweden, this is less common as the number of donations is inadequate for this purpose.
-Whole-body donations are also important to research and development, for example to develop surgical methods and obtaining knowledge in fields where animal experiments are insufficient.
+Another area of application can be anatomical training and improvement for specialists at advanced level, such as surgeons.
+In Sweden, this is not so common since the frequency of donation is rather low and thus not quite enough for this purpose.
+Even in research and development, whole-body donations can play an important role, for example in developing surgical methods and developing knowledge in areas where animal testing is insufficient.

-At KI, however, donated bodies are currently only used in first-cycle education and not for research or the training of specialists.
+At KI, however, donated bodies are currently only used in anatomical teaching in undergraduate education.

-The vast majority of people in Sweden who are between 18 and 95 years of age can donate their body to medical education and development if they so wish.
-A donor consents to having their remains handled by the anatomy unit at the Department of Neuroscience, Karolinska Institutet.
+The vast majority of people in Sweden who are between 18 and 95 years, can donate their body to medical education and development, if they so wish.
+A donor agrees that the dead body is handled at the anatomical unit at the Department of Neuroscience at KI.

-A prerequisite for any donation is that, after the donation, the body may be handled freely at the KI anatomy unit.
-Among other things, this means that there cannot be any restrictions attached of a religious or existential nature regarding the normal use of a deceased person under such circumstances.
-Some diseases, obesity, injuries or other changes to the body can prevent the body from being suitable for donation or to be handled by the anatomy unit.
+A prerequisite for a donation to be completed is that the body, after the donor's death, can be handled freely at the anatomical unit.
+This means, among other things, that there cannot be any reservation of religious or existential nature regarding the handling of the body.
+Some diseases, injuries, excessive weight, or other changes to the body can prevent the body from being suitable for donation or to be handled by the anatomy unit.

-For many donors, their decision provides a sense of meaning, an ability to contribute to a better understanding of the human body for the benefit of future generations.
-This attitude must naturally be met with a serious and respectful code of ethics on the part of the organisation receiving the body, and all those associated with it.
-The donor has placed great trust in the medical faculty and provided an invaluable resource in the form of their donation.
-A decision that creates a duty on the part of the recipient of the donation.
+For many donors, the decision means a sense of purpose – being able to contribute to a better understanding of the human body for the benefit of future generations.
+This attitude must, of course, be addressed in a serious and ethically correct manner by the receiving unit/organisation and its actors.
+The donor has given great confidence to the medical faculty and an invaluable resource in the form of their donation, a decision that creates obligations on the part of the recipient of the donation.

-The donation agreement ("donationsavtal" in Swedish) is a contract between the donor and the receiving anatomy unit at the Department of Neuroscience, Karolinska Institutet.
-It is only the donor who can enter such an agreement about their body.
-Relatives of the deceased cannot donate the body after death.
+A donation agreement is entered into by the donor with the receiving anatomical unit at the Department of Neuroscience, KI.
+Only the donor in person can enter into such an agreement on his own body.
+Relatives of the deceased cannot subsequently donate the body.

 Donation agreement, in Swedish (pdf)